Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

 - Intel SGX SSL

 We describe how to install each of them in the next section.
+We provide testing instructions after the installation instructions.

 # Setup
 This is the high-level procedure to setup the project: